Scratch-OS-Security-Alliance/freezerburn/README.md

 ![Logo](https://github.com/bambus80/freezerburn/blob/98591fd56af202f3ea8e7d2d3f9834ebb94c2afb/logo.png?raw=true "a title")

 # FreezerBurn
-A Python utility for removal of anticheat measures from Scratch projects, designed with pastaOS in mind.
+A Python utility for removal of anticheat measures from Scratch projects, designed with removing Pear Anticheat in mind.

 # Usage
 This is a command line tool.
 You can run it by entering the following command: